justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-01-24-visualize-your-tests-with-snapshot-serializers.md

 | [Module4*]  (50%)
 ```

 This may be a little cryptic, but this is a serialized layout of our dashboard-like layout engine at my work.
 The result is a nested grid layout with tabs,resizable panels, active module tracking, and more.
-This JSON representation of this would be roughly 50-100.
+This JSON representation of this would be roughly 50-100 lines.
 But in a glance, I can verify that a modification to the updated things as I would expect.
 Making our layout engine fully testable without a UI.

 So get creative with how you can represent your state and start visualizing your application right inside of your tests!